rockjia1996/all-sorts-of-notes/sql_notes/Retrieving-data-from-multiple-tables.md

-# Retrieving data from multiple tables
+# Retrieving Data from Multiple Tables

 ## Select Columns From Multiple Tables, Using INNER JOIN / JOIN